opencog/atomspace/opencog/rule-engine/README.md

 ```

-where `t` is the targets stack (left is the front).
-Since there's a
+where `t` is a targets stack (left is the front).
+In the actual
-check where a target will not be readded to the stack if all its
-knowledge base matches are in the inference history or has no free
-var, persumably the targets stack will be cleared and get back to the
-original target `(InheritanceLink $who criminal)` and finally solve
-`$who`
+implmentation, a list is used and the targets are visited in
+some roulette selection way.

 ## Control policy